jackc/surus/README.md

 # JSON

-PostgreSQL 9.2 added the `row_to_json` function.
-This function can be used to build JSON very quickly.
-Unfortunately, it is somewhat cumbersome to use.
-The `find_json` method is an easy to use wrapper around the lower level PostgreSQL function.
+PostgreSQL 9.2 added `row_to_json` and `array_to_json` functions.
+These
+functions can be used to build JSON very quickly.
+Unfortunately, they are somewhat cumbersome to use.
+The `find_json` and `all_json` methods are easy to use wrappers around the lower level PostgreSQL functions that closely mimic the Rails `to_json` interface.

     User.find_json 1
     User.find_json 1, columns: [:id, :name, :email]
     Post.find_json 1, include: :author
+    User.admin.all_json

 # Benchmarks